 All that said, this isn't a great method unless you have waveforms to look at.
 And even then it's a binary thing - it says whether or not alveolar pressure got up to the value of pressure control, but it doesn't tell us what the alveolar pressure actually was.
-There are other ways to measure or approximate Pplat, although they are unlikely to be available to us in the transport setting.52
+There are other ways to measure or approximate Pplat, although they are unlikely to be available to us in the transport setting.

 So what utility is there in knowing alveolar pressure (Pplat) in pressure control anyways?
 We said already that the usefulness of this information in volume control is to guarantee safety of the alveoli, but that isn't an issue in pressure control.
-Potential uses of knowing a Pplat in pressure control would be making sure our I-time is appropriate (i.e. that the inspiratory time is long enough to allow pressure going in to match pressure at the alveoli) and calculating things like compliance and driving pressure (both discussed later53).
-These are all cool things to work with, but it takes us in to realm of weeds and may not be the best use of one's cognitive capacity when managing a sick patient in the transport setting.
+Potential uses of knowing a Pplat in pressure control would be making sure our 1-time is appropriate (i.e. that the inspiratory time is long enough to allow pressure going in to match pressure at the alveoli) and calculating things like compliance and driving pressure (both discussed later before the best use of one's cognitive capacity when managing a sick patient in the transport setting.
 We will discuss this stuff, but know that Pplat is primarily a tool for ensuring alveolar safety in VC ventilation.